•

 Specific Accounts and Countries

 • Under Section 89A, only income from retirement accounts that are maintained in countries notified by the Indian government is eligible to avail of the relief.
 The retirement account itself must be a "specified account".
-As of now, the US, the UK, and Canada are notified.
+As of now, the US, the UK, and Canada have been notified.

 Tax Deferment